VictorKayk/JavaScript-projects/Todo-app/README.md

 ## Acknowledgments

-Special thanks to Frontend Mentor for the project ideia :D
+Special thanks to Frontend Mentor for the project ideia :D. <br>
+And sure a special thanks for you <3.